 Moving onto assembly.
 I’m using my Armor Tool jig to create pocket holes in three pieces that will be the shelves.
 I first set up the jig with a piece of my material in it’s jaws to adjust the depth of the drilling block, and the collar on the bit.
 You can use 2x4s as side supports for wider pieces like this.

 When I was done attaching the bottom, I went ahead and attached four casters.
-You know, I make almost everything I build in the shop mobile but this stand by far gets moved the most.
-So even if you skip casters on your other builds, I recommend not skipping them on this one.
+I make almost everything I build in the shop mobile but this stand gets moved the most, by far.
+Even if you skip casters on your other builds, I recommend not skipping them on this one.

 I repeated with new spacers to place the shelf.
 If you wanted to change up your stand so it was all shelves you could carry on with this process until the space was filled.